John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 ### Display name

-Customize the installed application's display name.
+Customize your application's display name.
 Describe your app in the description field.